Mexico agrees to invest $1.5B in 'smart' border technology

 Tuesday’s was the second in-person meeting between Biden and López Obrador at the White House.
 First lady Jill Biden hosted Mexican first lady Beatriz Gutiérrez Müller during this spring’s White House celebration of Cinco de Mayo.

-The discussions come just before Biden leaves for Israel, the West Bank and Saudi Arabia.

-A series of agreements announced by the Biden administration pledged joint actions to modernize and improve infrastructure along key parts of their 2,000-mile (3,200-kilometer) border, enhance law enforcement cooperation against fentanyl smuggling and promote clean energy.
+In the agreed upon announcements released Tuesday night, both Mexico and the U.S. pledged joint actions to modernize and improve infrastructure along key parts of their border, enhance law enforcement cooperation against fentanyl smuggling and promote clean energy.

-Biden said that a “major anti smuggling operation” against fentanyl traffickers has been underway since April and had led to more than 3,000 arrests.
+Biden also said that a “major anti smuggling operation” against fentanyl traffickers has been underway since April and had led to more than 3,000 arrests, and that both countries would continue to cooperate.
+In addition to the pilot program exploring more avenues for legal migration, Biden noted that the U.S. has already worked to expand visa programs for workers from Mexico and Central America.

-Despite broad agreement on attempting to increase legal migration, the Biden administration has been less clear about how much it’ll urge Mexico to stop people heading through its territory to then cross into the U.S. illegally.
-That was a key demand of Trump.
+Despite broad agreement on legal migration efforts, though, the Biden administration was less clear about how much it urged Mexico to stop people heading through its territory to then cross into the U.S. illegally.
+That was a key demand of Trump and his hardline immigration policies.

-Vice President Kamala Harris, who has been tasked with exploring the root causes of immigration across Latin America, also hosted López Obrador for a Tuesday breakfast that featured mutual kind words.
-Speaking with Mexico’s president outside the Naval Observatory, which is the vice president’s residence, Harris referenced her past visits to his country.
+Vice President Kamala Harris, who has been tasked with exploring the root causes of immigration across Latin America, also hosted López Obrador for a Tuesday breakfast.
+Speaking with Mexico’s president outside the Naval Observatory, which is the vice president’s residence, Harris referenced visiting his country previously.

 “The time that I spent with you in Mexico was so special to me,” she said, noting the “friendship that has been so important to both nations.”

 “She is our friend,” López Obrador said.
 “But also a woman with principles.
 An intelligent woman.
 Honest.
 She is a partisan of equality.
-So I congratulate the American people because they have a first order vice president. … We have always been speaking for the benefit of our peoples and both of our nations.
-Today we are going to do exactly the same thing.”
+So I congratulate the American people because they have a first order vice president.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.